 If your dragon has not pooped in a while, you want to make sure that he does.
 You can try soaking him in warm water and massage his belly to get things moving.
 This soaking is necessary to do anyway if he is getting ready to go into brumation because it hydrates him in preparation for his long sleep.

 When he does poop, get a fecal sample and get it checked for parasites.
 A bearded dragon who brumates with feces inside him can run the risk of a nasty infection from the feces just sitting inside him all winter.

 During your dragon’s brumation, it is wise to keep their heat and lights on as usual in his basking spot in case he does wake up for a snack or a stretch.
 If he eats anything at all, it’s necessary to have the light and heat because his metabolism needs it to digest properly before going back to sleep.
 Continue to keep the other end of his tank cooler.

 In the wild, dragons will sometimes bury themselves in the soil to keep from freezing, and their bodies will draw moisture from the ground, through their vent, during their winter sleep to ensure that they remain adequately hydrated enough to survive until spring.

 In captivity, it may be necessary for you to soak your dragon from time to time to keep him from dehydrating.
 You’ll know he is dehydrated if you pinch the skin on his back and it doesn’t ‘snap’ back into place.
-Soaking is easy to do in the tub or some container, just enough water to cover his back, for 10 or 15 minutes.
+Soaking is easy to do in the tub or some container, with just enough water to cover his back, for 10 or 15 minutes.
 (If your dragon doesn’t wake up during the soak, or is very sleepy, make sure you hold his head above water to avoid water aspiration in the lungs.)